Updated April 30, 2018.

-- The estimate also assumes a landlord improvement allowance may also be obtained that reduces the cost of leasehold improvements.
-A common allowance may range from $62,000 to $125,000, but the allowance may be more or less, or may not be available, depending on the circumstances regarding your selected location.
-If no landlord improvement allowance is available, your leasehold improvement costs will be higher.
+- A landlord improvement allowance may also be obtained that reduces the cost of leasehold improvements.
+A common allowance may range from $62,000 to $125,000, but the allowance may be more or less, or may not be available, depending on the circumstances regarding your selected location, landlord/developer, and negotiated lease.

 4. Furnishings, Fixtures, and Equipment: $306,326 to $446,109